7 Configuring Targets, Audit Trails, and Database Firewall Monitoring Points

 orrsyslog

 files.
-If both are present, you must give the exact Trail Location in the following step ahead, if you want to collect audit data fromrsyslog
+If both are present, you must provide the exact trail location in the next step if you want to collect audit data fromrsyslog

-Ensure that records generated by rsyslog have the same time zone information as the Audit Vault Agent running on the collection host. -
+Ensure that records generated by rsyslog have the same time zone information as the Audit Vault Agent that's running on the collection host. - TABLE

 -

-In the Trail Location field, enter the location of the audit trail on the target computer.
+In Trail Location, enter the location of the audit trail on the target computer.
 The trail location depends on the type of target.

 unified_audit_trail